Responsibility to protect: Three pillars

-While there is widespread agreement among states about the responsibility to protect (only Cuba, Nicaragua, Venezuela and Sudan have questioned R2P's validity), there is persistent contestation about the applicability of the third pillar in practice.
+While there is widespread agreement among states about the responsibility to protect (only Cuba, Nicaragua, Venezuela, and Sudan have questioned its validity), there is persistent contestation about the applicability of the third pillar in practice.

-According to the UN Secretary-General's 2012 report, the three pillars of the responsibility to protect are not sequential and are of equal importance.
+According to the UN Secretary-General's 2012 report, the three pillars of the R2P are not sequential and are of equal importance.
 "Without all three, the concept would be incomplete.
 All three pillars must be implemented in a manner fully consistent with the purposes, principles, and provisions of the Charter."
 The pillared approach is intended to reinforce, not undermine state sovereignty.
-As per the 2009 report of the Secretary-General, "By helping States to meet their core protection responsibilities, the responsibility to protect seeks to strengthen sovereignty, not weaken it.
+As noted in the 2009 report of the Secretary-General, "By helping States to meet their core protection responsibilities, the responsibility to protect seeks to strengthen sovereignty, not weaken it.
 It seeks to help States to succeed, not just to react when they fail."